zisoft/calibre-pocketbook-device-driver/README.md

 ### Book Deletion
 With this device driver the corresponding database entries are also removed, when you delete a book from within Calibre.

+## Installation
+Download the `pocketbook-632.zip` file.
+Open Calibre, go to _Preferences, Advanced, Plugins_ and choose _Load Plugin from file_.
+Choose the `pocketbook-632.zip` file.